 Step by Step Guide

 In order for you to teach this method to your students, let’s work through an example with a 3 digit number divided by a 1 digit divisor.
+A FREE copy of this step by step guide is available from my store.
+Click here to download this useful resource.

 Set up the box for a long division question